Chaiyawat - stock.adobe.com

 A joint press release from the ministries accepted the decision and asked state departments to issue correct guidance for the use of mobile phones and to promote preventative measures.

 Italian judges take a more prudential approach to the 5G roll-out.
-Italy is the first European country where three judgments have ruled on a correlation between mobile phone use and brain tumours.
+Italy is the European country where three judgments have ruled on a correlation between mobile phone use and brain tumours.
 The last verdict came from the Court of Ivrea, which, in 2017, asked Inail – the National Institute for Insurance Against Workplace Accidents – to pay a lifetime allowance to a telecoms employee who had to spend between three to four hours daily on their mobile phone.